earthly/earthly/docs/earthfile/earthfile.md

 Instructs Earthly that the current target should be included as part of the explicit cache.
 For more information see the [remote caching guide](../remote-caching.md).

+##### `--no-manifest-list`

+Instructs Earthly to not create a manifest list for the image.
+This may be useful on platforms that do not support multi-platform images (for example, AWS Lambda), and the image produced needs to be of a different platform than the default one.

 ## BUILD

 #### Synopsis